Luis-Medina12/Portfolio/README.md

 # This is my portfolio project that will be deployed using GitHub Pages

-It consists of (at this point) 3 pages: About Me, Target App, and Saurian App.
-I consider these two projects my most interesting, so they will remain center stage while other projects will be placed in a drop-down menu.
+It consists of (at this point) 4 pages: About Me, Target Better Price, Saurian Translator, and a Sorting Algorithms demo page.
+I consider the Target and Saurian projects my most interesting, so they will remain center stage while other projects will be placed in a drop-down menu.

 ## Target Better Price App